gitit36/csv-sorter/README.md

 # csv-sorter

+### A C++ program to sort a CSV file with a number of columns using bubble sort and insert sort algorithms.

 ### After compiling the program with "make" command, the program can be invoked by:

 ./myhie -i InputFile -k NumOfWorkers -r -a AttributeNumber -o Order -s OutputFile